Home cinema furniture: Creating the perfect space

 Drink cabinets are also a fantastic option.
 They have space for a range of drinks, snacks and glassware, yet they don’t take up much room.

 If you’re having custom units built to store AV equipment and your disc collection, see if you can add a drinks fridge and a cupboard for snacks and glassware into the design.

 In addition to space for cold drinks, consider adding a coffee marker like the Bosch Tassimo.
 Typically, they work without requiring a water supply and use widely available pods to create a range of hot drinks.

 If you can’t watch a movie without fresh popcorn, consider buying a standalone popcorn maker.
 You might be surprised how affordable and cool one of these units looks in your space!

 Choosing the right home cinema furniture

-As with any interior project start by measuring your space as this will enable you to size up different element easily and arrange them without having them there.
-Also, let your personality shine, it is your home after all!
+As with any interior project, start by measuring your space.
+You’ll be able to easily size up different elements and arrange them without having them there.
+Also, let your personality shine.
+It’s your home, after all!